MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/channel-change.md

 ## Ordering of channel release usage

-Below is the order of checks to determine which setting controls the channel
+The order of checks to determine which setting controls the channel is

 1. URL override
 1. User channel override
-1. App channel value other than Auto (e.g. Monthly, Semi-annual)
+1. App channel value other than Auto (for example, Monthly, Semi-annual)
-1. Environment channel value value other than Auto (e.g. Monthly, Semi-annual)
+1. Environment channel value value other than Auto (for example, Monthly, Semi-annual)
 1. When app and environment are both Auto
    1. With 2024 release wave 1, Power Apps environments uses monthly channel
    2. Starting with 2024 release wave 2, Dynamics 365 environments uses monthly channel